bruvellu/cephalic-furrow/3-text/furrow.md

 head--trunk boundary.
 We identified a correlation between ectopic folds and mitotic domains (MD).
 In most cases, the ectopic folds in *btd* and *eve* mutants often occur between adjacent mitotic domains (@fig:mitotic).
 The most common position is near the canonical cephalic furrow position.
-In *btd* embryos which lack MD2 [@CiteMD2btd], this ectopic fold forms between MD5 and MD7, while in eve embryos which have an expanded MD2 [@CiteMD2eve], an ectopic fold forms between MD5 and MD2.
+In *btd* embryos which lack MD2 [@Edgar1994-pi], this ectopic fold forms between MD5 and MD7, while in *eve* embryos which have an expanded MD2 [@Vincent1997-fa], an ectopic fold forms between MD5 and MD2.
 Other positions are more anterior between MD1 and MD9/MD5, a less common and shallower fold between MD7 and MD6, and the most posterior ectopic fold which forms posterior to MD6 ({@fig:mitotic}A--C).
 Thus ectopic folds occur adjacent to mitotic domains.

 <!--Ectopic folding coincides with area expansion of dividing cells-->